OpenSmallworld/nv-tilecacher/README.md

 The parameters in the file are as follows:
 * description - A string containing a description of the area
-* servername - The machine name of the server that responds to the requests
+* servername - The machine name of the server that responds to the requests.
+This should be the same machinename that is being used for the Network Viewer URL.
-* serverport - The TCP port that the server is listening on
+* serverport - The TCP port that the server is listening on.
+This should be the same port that the Network Viewer app is using.
 * layernames - An array of strings representing the names of the layers that requests should be made for.
 If there is more than one layer, then a request for each layer will be made for each tile
 * stylename - The name of the styles to be used
 * format - The MIME type of the raster image that should be returned